 Phase 2 (2020-2023)

 In Phase 2, MPCA will invest more than $23 million in projects that will reduce emissions and improve air quality across the state.
 Our draft plan for Phase 2 (2020-2023) is now available for review.
-We developed the draft plan with input from Minnesotans across the state, and we welcome your comments and feedback.
+The public comment period for the Phase 2 draft plan ended on December 20, 2019, and we are currently reviewing all of the comments we received.

 - Minnesota's Volkswagen settlement draft plan - phase 2 (2020-2023) (aq-mvp2-35a)